 - Coached youth clubs and organisations.
 These are especially active on university campuses in Beirut, North and Mount Lebanon.

-- Empowered youth into action with leadership and communication training programmes focused on environmental and health awareness.
+- Empowered youth into action with leadership and communication training programs focused on environmental and health awareness.

 - Established chapters in schools and universities.